A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: The underlying computational model

-The definition of program steps will follow the principles of `Structural Operational Semantics' by~\cite{PLOTKIN20043} to enable fine-grained interleaving.
+Program steps are constructed following the principles of `Structural Operational Semantics' by Plotkin~\cite{PLOTKIN20043}.
 Carrying on the state abstraction built into the language, let $\alpha$ be a fixed arbitrary type throughout this section.

-\subsubsection{Program steps}
+\subsection{Program steps}